 Plain folks.
 Having people just like you speak on behalf of a product, except—unlike you—they’re getting paid.

 Stacking.
 Skewing experiments, data or the presentation of data in a way that helps market a good or service.
 One allergy pill claimed it was the only one clinically proven effective.
 The fine print noted it was the only pill tested in the clinical trial.

 Testimonial.
 Having a false expert—like a famous person or a guy who isn’t a doctor but plays one on TV—advocate for a product.
 A popular NFL quarterback was everywhere on Dallas TV as the “official spokesperson” for a brick company.

 Truthiness.
 A term coined by Stephen Colbert, it’s when the appeal is made to our “gut,” no matter what the actual data says.
 “Everyone knows….”
 It’s based on confirmation bias, our tendency to accept or reject data based on whether it supports or refutes beliefs we already hold.

 Jim Wasserman is a former business litigation attorney who taught economics and humanities for 20 years.
-His previous articles include When in Rome, Bundle of Joy and Getting Played.
-Jim’s three-book series on teaching behavioral economics and media literacy, Media, Marketing, and Me, is being published in 2019.
+Check out his follow-up article, Choice Words.
+Jim’s series of books on teaching behavioral economics and media literacy, Media, Marketing, and Me, is being published in 2019.
 Jim lives in Granada, Spain, with his wife and fellow HumbleDollar contributor, Jiab.
 Together, they write a blog on retirement, finance and living abroad at YourThirdLife.com.